skgtech/skgtech.github.io/README.md

 #### Deploy

 * Generated styles and scripts must be committed.
-* Use `npm run browserify-prod` to generate a production build (only react transformer needs this, but it must be run on every build).
+* Use `npm run browserify` to generate a production build
 * Anything merged on `master` branch automatically gets deployed by GitHub Pages.

 ## License